qmacro/managed-associations-in-cap/guide/README.md

   }
   ```

+This current setup affords us a relationship between books and authors such that a book can point to only one author, but an author can point to more than one book.

 Now we need to make a change so that they no longer point to each other, but instead point to the corresponding elements in the new link entity `Books_Authors`.

-👉 Modify the `srv/extend.cds` so the entire contents look like this (note that each of the element names are plural now):
+👉 Modify the `srv/extend.cds` so the entire contents look like this:

 ```cds
 using bookshop from '../db/schema';